jonathaneunice/intspan/README.rst

     >>> spanlist('4,1-5,5')
     [4, 1, 2, 3, 5]

-So ``spanlist`` the function creates an array, whereas ``intspanlist`` creates a similar object--but one that has a more sophisticated representation and more specific update methods.
+So ``spanlist`` the function creates a ``list``, whereas ``intspanlist`` creates a similar object--but one that has a more sophisticated representation and more specific update methods.
+Both of them have somewhat set-like behavior, in that they seek to not have excess duplication of members.

-The intended use for this strictly-ordered version of ``intspan`` is to help users and developers specify an ordering of elements.
+The intended use for this strictly-ordered version of ``intspan`` is to specify an ordering of elements.
 For example, a program might have 20 items, 1-20.
 If you wanted to process item 7, then item 3, then "all the rest," ``intspanlist('7,3,1-20')`` would be a convenient way to specify this.
 You could loop over that object in the desired order.
+(See below for a different formulation, ``intspanlist('7,3,*')``, in which the ``*`` is a symbolic "all the rest" marker, and the universe set can be specified either immediately or later.)

 Note that ``intspanlist`` objects do not necessarily display as they are entered::